 Photographer Eadweard Muybridge wanted to capture a horse in movement so he set up 24 cameras with some trip wire.
-What he produced in 1878 was a series of pictures that made it seem like the horse was in motion when they were viewed in a peep show machine.
+In 1878, he produced a series of pictures that made it seem like the horse was in motion when viewed in a peep show machine.

 Shortly after Muybridge did it, Marey photographed a bird in movement using a single camera.
 The camera was in the form of a rifle and it took 12 pictures per second.